VlachosGroup/Structure-Optimization/README.rst

 Publications
 -------------
 * M. Nunez and D.G.
-Vlachos, "Catalyst Structure Optimization using Data Driven Model Reduction" (in preparation)
+Vlachos, "An Online Machine Learning Approach to Optimizing Active Site Coupling" (in preparation)

 Developers
 -----------